MaxMelcher/mevitco.profile.runtime/README.md

 * Subscription
 * Resource Group (new or existing)
-* Profile name: the name of the website and the storage account.
+* Profile Name: the name of the website and the storage account.
 Must be globally unique.
 Please check [yourname].azurewebsites.net for availability before you deploy.
 * Region (Azure region to deploy both the Storage and the App Service)
 * Admin Password (required to access statistics and setup page)
 * Admin Email (required to show the statistics and setup page, requires authentication)